yochess2/kings-hand-converter/README.md

 4. Type in the hand numbers to start (most recent hand) and end (last hand)
 5. On the archive window, right click, and click "Convert Hands"
 6. When done, click "download" (download link will appear)
-7. If download is blocked,
-  - open developer tools on the archive window (cmd+option+i for mac, ctrl+shift+j win), and
-  - click on console
-  - copy text
-  - paste into "notepad" and save as a .txt file

 **UPDATE 4/25/2020**
 - [x] +50 feature is now automated